yushiangfu/study-notes/d2-gpio.md

 ## <a name="gpio-chip"></a> GPIO Chip

-Generic purpose input-output (GPIO) is the hardware pin through which we can send hardware signals to or receive from an external component.
+GPIO (General Purpose Input-Output) is a hardware pin used for sending or receiving hardware signals with external components.
-Given that the GPIO chip in AST2500 provides 29 groups (A, B, ...
-AB, AC), and each group contains 8 pins, there are 232 GPIO lines that we can control.
+In the AST2500 GPIO chip, there are 29 groups (A, B, ...
+AB, AC), each containing 8 pins.
+This provides a total of 232 GPIO lines that can be controlled.
-Hardware designers decide where these lines connect; thus, the same pin might serve different purposes on different products.
+The actual functionality of these lines is determined by hardware designers, meaning that the same pin can serve different purposes in different products.
-Information such as offset (index) or name is necessary to find the target line, but note that not all lines are configured with an identifier in DTS.
+To identify a specific GPIO line, information such as the offset (index) or name is necessary.
+However, it's important to note that not all lines are configured with an identifier in the Device Tree Source (DTS).

 ```
 E.g., arch/arm/boot/dts/aspeed-bmc-opp-romulus.dts